Waboodoo/HTTP-Shortcuts/docs/variables.md

 You can insert a placeholder for a variable into your shortcuts' url, requests parameters, request body, authentication and header fields by clicking the *"{ }"* button next to the input field and selecting a variable.

-When executing a shortcut that contains variable placeholders all of them are resolved according to their type.
-They are resolved in the order in which they appear in the Variables screen, so if you want one variable to be resolved before another, make sure to rearrange them accordingly by dragging.
+When executing a shortcut that contains variable placeholders, all of them are resolved according to their type.
+For some variable types this means that a prompt dialog is shown that asks for a value, others can be resolved without user input.
+They are resolved in the order in which they appear in the Global Variables screen, so if you want one variable to be resolved before another, make sure to rearrange them accordingly by dragging.

-You can also insert these placeholders into some of your variables, i.e., you can have variables reference other variables, and you can use them when writing [scripts](scripting.md#variables).
+You can also insert these placeholders into some of your global variables, i.e., you can have variables reference other variables, and you can use them when writing [scripts](scripting.md#variables).

+Placeholders for local variables are shown as orange and are enclosed by 2 sets of curly brackets, whereas those for global variables are shown as purple with only 1 set of curly brackets.

+## Local Variables

+Local variables are implicitly created when a placeholder for them is used and only exist in the context of the shortcut they are used in.
+You can assign a value to a local variable by using the [setVariable](scripting.md#set-variable) Scripting function or by passing in a value via [deep linking](advanced.md#deep-link), the [executeShortcut](#execute-shortcut) or [enqueueShortcut](#trigger-shortcut) functions, or from [Tasker](advanced.md#integrate-with-tasker).

+The assigned value is not stored and will be forgotten after the execution of the shortcut completes.
+If you want to store a value, use a global variable instead.

-## Variable Types
+## Global Variable

+As opposed to local variables, global variables exist independently of shortcuts and can be used by multiple of them.
+They can be created and managed from the *Global Variables* screen, accessed via the menu on the main screen.

-When creating a variable, you have to select its type.
+When creating a global variable, you have to select its type.
 The type dictates how the variable will receive its value, and what types of values it supports.

 <a name="constant"></a>
 ### Static Variable